saspy-bffs/wuss-2022-virtual-encores/README.md

   - If you don't already have an ODA account, you can create one for free at [https://welcome.oda.sas.com/](https://welcome.oda.sas.com/)
   - Note: To create an ODA account, you will also need a SAS Profile account.
 If you don't already have a SAS Profile account, you can create one for free using the "Don't have a SAS Profile?" link on the ODA login page.

-To test your setup, please follow the instructions in our [Setup Test Colab Notebook](https://colab.research.google.com/drive/[NOTEBOOK-ID]#offline=true&sandboxMode=true).
+To test your setup, please follow the instructions in our [Setup Test Colab Notebook](https://colab.research.google.com/drive/1qtnXrOmAYAlulrtUPrnJ-7KfVGXEmcws#offline=true&sandboxMode=true).
 If desired, you can use the __File__ -> __Save a Copy in Drive__ command to save a copy of the results to your Google Drive.

 All in-class examples assume the use of Google Colab and ODA, and we will not be able to provide support for any other setup.
-However, if you're interested in using a local SASPy environment, with Python talking to a commercial SAS installation, you're welcome to follow the setup instructions for the demo application [https://github.com/saspy-bffs/dataset-explorer](https://github.com/saspy-bffs/dataset-explorer).
+However, if you're interested in using a local SASPy environment, with Python talking to a commercial SAS installation, you're welcome to follow the setup instructions for the demo application at [https://github.com/saspy-bffs/dataset-explorer](https://github.com/saspy-bffs/dataset-explorer)

 ### Attendee Prerequisites